uwmadison-chm/hedonometer/README.md

 ## Requirements

 This is written and tested in Ruby 2.2.0, and then upgraded to 2.6.0.
-Probably it'll work with 1.9, but really, I'm planing to stay edge.

 ## Getting Started